elixir-lang/elixir-lang.github.com/_posts/2026-02-26-eager-literal-intersections.markdown

 Then we proceed recursively intersect `a2` with every literal node in `a2 and U1` and `a2 and D1`.
 And, if their literal nodes are empty, those subtrees are eliminated too.
-This allows us to dramatically cut down the size of tree!
+This may allows us to cut down the size of tree considerably!
 In our benchmarks, these optimizations allowed us to reduce type checking of a module from 10s to 25ms.